 (2) Company Specific Risk

-Again, as the name implies, company specific risk has to do with risk associated with individual companies.
+Again, as the name implies, company-specific risk has to do with the risk associated with individual companies.
 Different companies perform differently in different market situations.
 For example, in good times, most companies do well.
 However, in bad times, whilst most suffers in terms of earnings, debt collection companies do very well.

 There are a few ways we can deal with risks associated with investing.
 They are:

 In strategic asset allocation, you simply invest your monies in a portfolio consisting of different asset classes, different sectors, countries or continents.
 For this method to work, you must be a relatively long-term investor (at least 5 years) and not a market punter.
 Risk is reduced tremendously over a long period.
 The proportion of equities, bonds and cash in your portfolio depends on your overall risk profile.
 It is created using an iterative process based on the forecast on returns and risk of the individual asset classes.
 An example of strategic asset allocation for a balanced investor is found in diagram 1:

 (2) Tactical Asset Allocation

 In tactical asset allocation, the prime objective is to track down and exploit short-term profit opportunities arising from fluctuations in relative valuations/prices of individual investment alternatives.
 It is also to recognise turning points and analyse the most advantageous asset class at a given point of time.
 This is done from time to time on your portfolio that you have created earlier.
 For example, 6 months ago, we decided that there is value in the Singapore equities market; we can perform a tactical asset allocation for a balanced investor by shifting some funds into Singapore.
 The asset allocation is found in diagram 2:

 The most logical way to deal with company-specific risk is to invest across different companies.
 In this way, the risk is reduced greatly.
 One of the most effective ways of investing in different companies is via the unit trust.
 It gives you great economies of scale and you do not have to make the daily trading decisions.